Products

 Like a flock of birds interacting with each other and moving as one, a collaborative and flexible ecosystem is required to simultaneously electric drive systems engineering challenges.

-Birds in flocks are able to change direction quickly, not because they follow a leader, but by anticipating what to do next.
+Birds in flocks are able to change direction quickly, not because they follow a leader but because they anticipate what to do next.
 That is precisely the advantage of a collaborative and flexible ecosystem.
-It helps your organization to also move in unison.
+It helps your organization move in unison.

 “Change within any organization can be daunting, and any increase in the use of simulation must lead to higher fidelity and confidence,” states Steven Dom.
 “New workflows have far-reaching implications across an organization and therefore need to be established correctly.”